SwiftLaTeX/SwiftLaTeX/README.md

 ## About Engines
 Currently, this engines are built atop pdftex.
 So no unicode supported.
 We are working to port xetex in future release.
+The engine source code is hosted in https://github.com/SwiftLaTeX/PdfTeXLite.
+It is unusable so far as we need more time to upload and tidy up the source codes.
+Stay tuned.

 ## Known bug lists